Callout: This should mimic Notion's callout sections to capture the attention of the reader.

 In addition to giving the owners faster social status, local businesses help the owners feel a faster sense of connection because what they’re doing is easy for others to grasp.
 People know what a restaurant does and what a successful restaurant looks like.
 The owners’ friends and families can feel like they’re a part of the success and suggest ideas as a result of their understanding, giving the owners another sense of validation and connection.

 Another reason why local businesses get started so much more frequently than startups is because of their owners’ passion for that industry.
-Whether it’s cutting hair or cooking food, the owners’ identities become wrapped up in that and the natural endgame is to own their own business someday – regardless of financial consideration.
+Whether it’s making people feel great through providing haircuts or amazing dining experiences, the owners’ identities become wrapped up in the art of what they do and their natural endgame becomes to own their own business someday.
+It's not a calculated financial decision

-And that makes sense.
-People assume that their love for practicing the craft will help them build a business where they can do it all day long.
+People assume that their love for practicing their craft will help them build a business where they can do it all day long.
 Ironically, though, they lose the ability to practice that craft all day long when they start the business.
-They instead must focus on finances and marketing and planning and administrative tasks if they’re going to survive.
+They instead must focus on finances and marketing and planning and administrative tasks to keep the place running.

-Starting any business is really hard and requires persistence so loving what you’re doing is definitely an advantage.
+Starting any business is really hard and requires persistence so loving what you’re doing is definitely an advantage, but it often comes at the cost of doing that thing all the time.

 Startups are for entrepreneurs with crazy global ambitions, who are willing to embrace complete uncertainty to solve hard problems with potential for outsized rewards at the end.
-Even though the average startup fails more frequently than local businesses, the top succeed and make thousands of times more than the top local businesses.
-To realize a grand vision of the world.
+Even though the average startup fails more frequently than local businesses, the top startups make thousands of times more than the top local businesses.
+They succeed on their mission to realize a grand vision of the world.

 They are easier to make profitable and fundamentally provide something people want from the beginning, with a lower death rate and a slower expansion timeline.
-To slowly build personal assets.
+Their purpose is to build personal assets for their owners.